JacobSussan/website-time-tracker/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, enhancements, or bug fixes, feel free to open an issue or create a pull request.

+## TODO
+- [ ] Detailed Reports:
+    - [ ] Generate daily, weekly, or monthly reports showing time spent on each website.
+    - [ ] Display charts or graphs for visual representation of data.
+- [ ] Provide options to exclude certain websites from tracking.
+- [ ] Export Data via CSV
+- [ ] Notify users when they've spent a certain amount of time on a website.
+- [ ] Block websites after a certain amount of time.
+- [ ] Sync Across Devices
+- [ ] UI/UX Enhancements
+- [ ] Firefox Support